rodhilton/resume/docs/resume_short.md

     * Created RESTful web services used by [Open Source Census](http://www.osscensus.org/) initiative.
 Web services provided all data functionality to the site, including complex reports that aggregated immense amounts of data stored in a warehouse schema.

-    * Contributed to company-sponsored open source [OSS Discovery 2.0](http://ossdiscovery.sourceforge.net/) application.
-Discovery used a set of rules, fingerprints, and heuristics to scan machines for open source software and report to the Open Source Census.

-*  __Senior Software Developer__ - _Acxiom Corporation (previously InsightAmerica)_ - 2004-2007

-    * Utilized Java, SQL Server, ColdFusion

-    * Developed e-DriverData, a system for processing multi-state driver history records.  e-DriverData seamlessly interacted with 44 different states for driver history, each using different protocols and technologies.

-    * Refactored multi-dependency legacy enterprise application to reduce system coupling.
-Improved performance by 600% through multithreading, reduced errors/instability almost entirely, and halved development time for system changes.
-Identified and fixed numerous security vulnerabilities in system.